any-docs/css/content/guides/conditional_rules/container_scroll-state_queries/index.md

 }
 ```

-Next, we define a {{cssxref("@container")}} block that sets the container name targeted by this query, and the query itself — `scrollable: top`.
+Next, we define a `@container` block that sets the container name targeted by this query, and the query itself — `scrollable: top`.
 This query applies the rules contained inside the block only if the `<html>` element can be scrolled toward its top edge — in other words, if the container has previously been scrolled downwards.
 If that is the case, `translate: 0 0` is applied to the `.back-to-top` link, which transitions it back on-screen.

 ```css live-sample___scrollable
 @container scroller scroll-state(scrollable: top) {